misbahmehdi04/AI-Native-Book/AI-Book/docs/module-2-digital-twin/index.md

 By the end of this module, you will understand:
 - How physics simulation works in Gazebo for humanoid robots
-- How different sensors are simulated in virtual environments
+- How different sensors (LiDAR, depth cameras, IMUs) are simulated in virtual environments
 - How to create high-fidelity environments in Unity for digital twins
-- Human-Robot Interaction concepts in simulation contexts
+- Human-Robot Interaction (HRI) concepts in simulation contexts

+## Module Overview

+Digital twin simulation is a critical technology for robotics development, allowing engineers to test and validate robot behaviors in safe, controlled virtual environments before deploying to physical hardware.
+This module covers the three fundamental pillars of digital twin creation:

+1. **Physics Simulation**: Understanding how to model real-world physics in virtual environments using Gazebo
+2. **Sensor Simulation**: Learning how to simulate various sensors that robots use for perception
+3. **High-fidelity Environments**: Creating realistic 3D environments and designing effective human-robot interactions using Unity

+These concepts work together to create comprehensive simulation environments that can accurately represent real-world scenarios for robot testing and development.

 ## Chapters